iariba/flask_api/README.md

 ## 📂 Dataset Requirements

+Sample sales dataset from AdventureWorks2019 is also added in output reports folder for reference.
+All the reports were generated on that dataset.

 Your input dataset must be a CSV file containing these columns:

 | quantity | sale_date | product_id | unit_price | client_id | sale_id | total_price |